 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company performs an extensive search on the title history of the property.
-The title company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company searches the title history of the property.
+Through its research, the title insurance company can usually find any title problems that may arise and clear up these problems before you close on the property.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
-Title insurance usually covers:
+Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.